 In April 2008, Roth was tapped to supervise the Studio’s non-feature animation production activities.
 As overseer of Warner Bros.
 Animation, he has ultimate responsibility for animated and live-action series based on animated properties, online/new media animation ventures and direct-to-platform releases for the company.

-Under Roth’s leadership, Warner Bros. has been the #1 supplier to the U.S. broadcast networks for the last six years in a row (as of the May 2014 upfronts).
+Under Roth’s leadership, Warner Bros. has been the #1 supplier to the U.S. broadcast networks for the last seven years in a row (as of the May 2015 upfronts).

-As of January 2015, Warner Bros.
+As of April 2016, Warner Bros.
 Television, Warner Horizon Television and Warner Bros.
-Animation are producing more than 50 programs for the U.S. broadcast networks (for the 2015–16 television season) as well as basic and pay cable for the 2014–15 television season.
-Including Telepictures and Shed Media, the Television Group is producing more than 70 total current series.
+Animation are producing more than 50 programs combined for the U.S. broadcast networks (for the 2015–16 television season) as well as basic/pay cable and non-traditional platforms.
+Including Telepictures and Shed Media, the Television Group is producing nearly 75 total series.

 Warner Bros.
-Television also produces The Leftovers and the upcoming Westworld for HBO, Major Crimes for TNT, Shameless for Showtime and the upcoming 11/22/63 event series for Hulu and the upcoming Gilmore Girls series of four telefilms for Netflix.
-Additionally, WBTV distributes the short-form comedies Childrens Hospital (a two-time Emmy® winner) for Adult Swim and will distribute the upcoming animated family comedy Green Eggs and Ham, being produced by Warner Bros.
+Television also produces The Leftovers and the upcoming Westworld for HBO, Major Crimes for TNT, Shameless, the upcoming Roadies for Showtime, the 11/22/63 event series for Hulu and the upcoming Gilmore Girls series of four telefilms for Netflix.
+Additionally, WBTV distributes the shortform comedy Childrens Hospital (a two-time Emmy® winner) for Adult Swim and will distribute the upcoming animated family comedy Green Eggs and Ham, being produced by Warner Bros.
 Animation for a debut on Netflix in 2018.

-Warner Horizon Television’s scripted series are Rizzoli & Isles for TNT, Ground Floor and the upcoming Buzzy’s for TBS, Pretty Little Liars and the upcoming Famous in Love for Freeform, Longmire and Fuller House for Netflix, and Queen Sugar for OWN.
+Warner Horizon Television’s scripted series are Rizzoli & Isles and the forthcoming Animal Kingdom for TNT, the upcoming People of Earth for TBS, Pretty Little Liars and the upcoming Famous in Love for Freeform, Longmire and Fuller House for Netflix, and Queen Sugar for OWN.
 WHTV’s unscripted series include the smash hit singing competition show The Voice and hit variety/comedy series Little Big Shots for NBC, as well as the long-running hit reality franchise The Bachelor—which also includes The Bachelorette and Bachelor in Paradise—and event game show 500 Questions for ABC.

 Warner Bros.
-Animation’s slate includes series such as Be Cool Scooby Doo!, Bunnicula, Justice League Action, Teen Titans Go!, The Tom and Jerry Show and Wabbit–A Looney Tunes Production for Cartoon Network; Mike Tyson Mysteries for Adult Swim.
+Animation’s slate includes series such as Be Cool Scooby Doo!, Bunnicula, Justice League Action, Teen Titans Go!, The Tom and Jerry Show and Wabbit–A Looney Tunes Production for Cartoon Network, as well as Mike Tyson Mysteries for Adult Swim.
 It is also producing the animated family comedy Green Eggs and Ham for a debut on Netflix in 2018.
-Additionally, WBA produces highly successful animated films based upon the DC Entertainment, Hanna-Barbera, MGM and Looney Tunes libraries.
+Additionally, WBA produces highly successful animated movies for DVD based upon the DC Entertainment, Hanna-Barbera, MGM and Looney Tunes libraries.

-Thus far during Roth’s tenure at the Studio, 20 scripted primetime series developed under his leadership have reached the coveted 100-episode milestone or will do so (Person of Interest and Rizzoli & Isles) during the 2015–16 television season: 2 Broke Girls, The Big Bang Theory, The Closer, Cold Case, Fringe, George Lopez, Gilmore Girls, Gossip Girl, The Mentalist, The Middle, Mike & Molly, Nip/Tuck, One Tree Hill, Pretty Little Liars, Smallville (218 episodes), Supernatural (nearly 220 episodes and counting), Third Watch, Two and a Half Men (more than 260 episodes), The Vampire Diaries, The West Wing and Without a Trace.
+Thus far during Roth’s tenure at the Studio, 23 scripted primetime series developed under his leadership have reached the coveted 100-episode milestone or will do so (Person of Interest and Rizzoli & Isles) during the 2015–16 television season: 2 Broke Girls, The Big Bang Theory (200+ episodes), The Closer, Cold Case, Fringe, George Lopez, Gilmore Girls, Gossip Girl, The Mentalist, The Middle, Mike & Molly, Nip/Tuck, One Tree Hill, Person of Interest, Pretty Little Liars, Rizzoli & Isles, Smallville (218 episodes), Supernatural (240+ episodes), Third Watch, Two and a Half Men (260+ episodes), The Vampire Diaries, The West Wing and Without a Trace.
 Also notable was the 300th episode of the acclaimed drama series ER, which was in its fifth season when Roth arrived at the Studio and which continued on for an additional 10 years, concluding a highly successful 15-year run in April 2009.

-Now overseen by Roth, Telepictures’ current series include The Ellen DeGeneres Show, Extra, Judge Mathis, Let’s Ask America, The People’s Court, The Real, TMZ, TMZ Hollywood Sports, TMZ Live and Candidly Nicole.
-Upcoming series are Crime Watch Daily, Ellen’s Design Challenge and Hello Goodbye.
+Now overseen by Roth, Telepictures’ series include Crime Watch Daily, The Ellen DeGeneres Show, Ellen’s Design Challenge, Extra, Hello Goodbye, Judge Mathis, The People’s Court, The Real, TMZ, TMZ Live and TMZ Sports.

-Series produced by Shed Media include Basketball Wives, Child Genius, First Dates, Hello Goodbye (co-production with Telepictures), Livin’ Lozada, Long Lost Family, The Real Housewives of New York City and Who Do You Think You Are?, among others.
+Series produced by Shed Media include Basketball Wives, Child Genius, First Dates, Hello Goodbye (co-production with Telepictures), Livin’ Lozada, Long Lost Family, The Real Housewives of New York City and Who Do You Think You Are?.